-District Nodal Officer (DNO) District Epidemiologist under IDSP cell will be acting as the district nodal person a.
-To constitute a district-level task force engaging members from various departments-District Malaria officer/Vector-borne Disease, District Disaster management authority, Department of Agriculture, Department of Water and Sanitation.
-Department of Animal Husbandry, Department of Rural Development, Department of Education, Department Public Health Work, District Pollution Control Board & Social Welfare b.
-To develop a District Action plan for Climate Change and Human Health with support from the district-level task force c.
-To ensure quarterly meeting by the District task force in order to track the progress and bottlenecks of implementation; Also, to draft, revise and update the district action plan d.
-To conduct IEC campaigns and sensitization workshop at least once quarterly e.
-To provide facility level training at the block PHC/CHC/SHC/DH of the key officials f.
-To conduct vulnerability assessment and risk mapping of commonly occurring climate sensitive illnesses Block Health Officers g.
-To monitor, supervise and maintain the database for climate sensitive illnesses Medical-officer in charge (MOIC) will be overall in-charge for climate change in each block a.
-To support DNO in all above-mentioned activities and planning for conducting such initiatives b.
-To ensure distribution and access to IEC materials in the block under his/her jurisdiction, micro-planning for training of target audience within a stipulated timeframe c.
-Creating block-level WhatsApp groups involving all key persons for overall supervision of actions, sharing IEC materials, dates for official meetings, workshops/trainings
+District Nodal District Epidemiologist under IDSP cell will be acting as the district nodal person: Officer (DNO) To constitute a district-level task force engaging members from various departments- District Malaria officer/Vector-borne Disease, District Disaster management authority, Department of Agriculture, Department of Water and Sanitation.
+Department of Animal Husbandry, Department of Rural Development, Department of Education, Department Public Health Work, District Pollution Control Board & Social Welfare.
+To develop a District Action plan for Climate Change and Human Health with support from the district-level task force To ensure quarterly meeting by the District task force in order to track the progress and bottlenecks of implementation; Also, to draft, revise and update the district action plan To conduct IEC campaigns and sensitization workshop at least once quarterly To provide facility level training at the block PHC/CHC/SHC/DH of the key officials • To conduct vulnerability assessment and risk mapping of commonly occurring climate sensitive illnesses To monitor, supervise and maintain the database for climate sensitive illnesses Block Health Medical-officer in charge (MOIC) will be overall in-charge for climate change in each block: Officers • To support DNO in all above-mentioned activities and planning for conducting such initiatives To ensure distribution and access to IEC materials in the block under his/her jurisdiction, micro-planning for training of target audience within a stipulated timeframe Creating block-level WhatsApp groups involving all key persons for overall supervision of